osohq/oso-nest-doc-mgmt/README.md

     1. https://github.com/oletizi/oso-nest-demo/blob/master/src/oso/root.polar#L40-L52
     1. Easy way to manage permission groupings
-    1. Aha moment: "so if I wanted to have custom roles, I just need to make sure it returns a list of roles and it would just work"
+    1. Describe customer aha moment: "so if I wanted to have custom roles, I just need to make sure it returns a list of roles and it would just work"

 1. Flexible/extensible: what if I wanted to, e.g. hide the delete button if the user doesn't have access